SuperMusey/android-app/README.md

 ## Agile Development

 Using a [Jira board](https://rishavde.atlassian.net/jira/software/projects/SDMP/boards/1) \
-Integrated Github and Jira to link branches, commits and pull requests with Jira Issues
+Integrated Github and Jira to link branches, commits, and pull requests with Jira Issues

 ## To Run App